 Move any pots planted with tender species like Cannas, Agapanthus or palms, into a conservatory or greenhouse for winter protection.
 Wrap horticultural fleece around the trunks of any palm trees planted in the ground and spread a thick mulch of bark around the base of these and any other delicate trees, like Japanese maples, to protect them from the frost.

-6. Ponds and water features
+6. Tidy ponds and water features

 Try to prevent your pond or water feature clogging up with leaves by temporarily covering in a net during ‘the fall’.
 If your pond hasn’t been cleaned in a number of years and is beginning to look murky, then late autumn is the ideal time to tackle it while many creatures are becoming dormant.
 If there are fish in your pond, then try to be vigilant during frosts to ensure that the water’s surface doesn’t completely freeze over, even if you just have a ball on standby to float on the water’s surface it will help.